code4policy/2024/precoursework.md

 >3.
 Help you learn to think through coding problems and teach you some of the skills you will need to debug and get yourself un-stuck

 The goal for now is not mastery, but familiarity.
 If you have any questions or concerns, feel free to message me in the class Slack!
 See you soon!

+## Additional Course Materials

+* A personal computer (Mac, Linux or Windows 10+) **that you have permission to install software on**.
+* [Elements of Scrum](https://www.amazon.com/gp/product/B004O0U74Q/ref=oh_aui_d_detailpage_o00_?ie=UTF8&psc=1) by Chris Sims and Hillary Louise Johnson
+* [SCRUM: A Breathtaking Brief and Agile Introduction](https://www.amazon.com/Scrum-Breathtakingly-Brief-Agile-Introduction/dp/193796504X) by Chris Sims and Hillary Louise Johnson

+(I like to have these books handy as refernces, but if you want to save a few bucks, the Kindle editions are cheaper and can be read electronically on your browser through the [kindle cloud reader](https://read.amazon.com/) even if you don't own a kindle.)